juergenweb/FrontendForms/README.md

 example on how to write your own email templates (or download free templates from the internet and add the placeholders by yourself).

-If you have created a template on your own, add it to the email_templates folder as the other templates, and now you are ready to use it.
+If you have created a template on your own, add it to the the custom folder **"frontendforms-custom-template"** and not inside the "email_templates"!!
+Now you can go to the module configuration and under the email settings tab you can select your custom email template.

 ### Images inside email templates
 You can also use images in your email templates, but be aware to use the absolute URL to this image (not relative).